-The U.S. Department of Education does not allow these federal funds to be used for international students, undocumented students, non-matriculated students, or students who were enrolled exclusively in online distance learning degree programs prior to March 13, 2020.
+The U.S. Department of Education does not allow these federal funds to be used for international students, undocumented students, non-matriculated students, or for exclusively online distance learning degree programs prior to March 13, 2020 start of pandemic.

 There is limited emergency institutional assistance through the Lion Emergency Fund for those who do not qualify for the CARES Act Emergency Relief Grant.
 Students may apply for one-time funding (maximum $500) by emailing the Dean of Students Office at email@example.com with the specific financial need and request.